Umphrey Lee

-Umphrey Lee (1893–1958) was the President of Southern Methodist University from 1939 to 1954.

-Biography
+Umphrey Lee (March 23, 1893 – June 23, 1958) was a Methodist theologian and historian who served as the fourth president of Southern Methodist University from 1939 to 1954.
+Lee, who had been SMU's first undergraduate student body president, succeeded religious hard-liner C. C. Selecman, and is remembered for fostering an intellectual environment conducive to free research and learning.
+Along with Dean Merrimon Cuninggim, he was also the driving force behind the effort to begin desegregating SMU in 1952—years before other southern colleges and fellow Methodist universities, Duke University and Emory University.

+Lee, a leading scholar on John Wesley and Methodist theology, was a member of the Medieval Academy of America, the American Historical Society, the American Society of Church History, and the Philosophical Society of Texas.

+Early life and education

 Lee was born in Oakland City, Indiana on March 23, 1893, to Josephus A. and Esther (Davis) Lee.
 His father was a farmer and Methodist minister; both of his parents were from Kentucky.

-Lee attended Daniel Baker College from 1910 to 1912, and received a B.A from Trinity University in 1914.
+Lee attended Daniel Baker College from 1910 to 1912, and received a B.A. from Trinity University in 1914.
 He received his M.A. from Southern Methodist University two years later, and his PhD from Columbia University in 1931.
 He worked as a Methodist pastor.